Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-b/_index.en.md

 ## Stopping a Running Instance

-Since this receiving application, in most cases, will act as an on-demand dashboard for collecting data from trigger apps, the application has no natural way of ending its process, since it is not sent in as any other normal form.
+Since this application, in most cases, will act as an on-demand dashboard for collecting data from application A, the application has no natural way of ending its process, since it is not sent in as any other normal form.
 To bypass this obstacle, the incoming forms should either;